PC World (retailer)

 PC World was a British retail chain of mass market computer megastores.
 Established in November 1991, it became part of Dixons Retail in February 1993, and then part of Dixons Carphone, after the merger of Dixons Retail and Carphone Warehouse in August 2014.

-All of its physical shops in the United Kingdom traded under the combined "Currys PC World" brand, although this was retired in October 2021, after which point the company became known simply as “Currys”.
+During its final years, the company's remaining physical stores were within co-branded "Currys PC World" branches, although this was retired in October 2021, after which point the company became known simply as “Currys”.

 History

 In November 1991, Vision Technology Group Ltd, led by Jan Murray, opened the first PC World shop in Purley Way, Croydon.
-In February 1993, when Dixons Group plc (now Dixons Carphone) purchased the chain, there were four PC World shops in existence.
 Jan Murray attained an annual turnover of £50 million by April 1992, after he had opened the four largest flagship stores around London.
+In February 1993, when Dixons Group plc (now Currys plc) purchased the chain, there were four PC World shops in existence.

 There followed a period of expansion, as more shops were opened across the country.
 This expansion was partly driven by a series of acquisitions, beginning with DN Computer Services in November 1996, followed by Byte Computer Superstores Ltd in April 1998, and MicroWarehouse in June 2004.

 In November 1997, singer Gary Glitter took a laptop into a branch of PC World in Bristol for repair, where child abuse imagery was found by staff, who informed the police and Glitter was subsequently charged and found guilty of possessing child pornography.
-This conviction severely damaged Glitter's reputation, and effectively ended his career.
+This conviction severely damaged Glitter's reputation, and effectively ended his career in the music business.

 In September 2006, PC World UK assumed management control of its French subsidiary.
 In 2006, there were 163 PC World shops in the United Kingdom and Ireland.
 In the United Kingdom, PC World Business was launched in September 1997.
 Since March 2001, PC World Business has been based in Bury, Greater Manchester, and has its own management team.

 In October 2006, PC World launched "The Connected Home", selling PC based home entertainment systems and installation services.
 During 2007 to 2008, PC World was due to undergo a style change, with a proposed new logo, staff uniforms, shop layouts, as part of its image re branding programme.
 The changes were trialled at branches in Brentford, Colchester, Portsmouth, Bournemouth, Southampton, Isle of Wight, Enfield, Burnley and North Shields.

 On 13 December 2007, it was announced that PC World would begin selling Dell PCs in their shops.
 This was one of many moves Dell made to sell their desktops and laptops to a wider market.
 This also includes Dell selling their XPS systems in many HMV shops across the United Kingdom.

 In August 2008, the "proposed" logo was shelved, in favour of a new logo.
 In December 2008, PC World reported its first ever loss, posting underlying losses of £29.8 million in the six months to October 2008, compared to a £52.4 million profit in 2007.